Iqbal-Singh-Code/portfolio/README.md

-  # One Page Portfolio
+  # Iqbal Singh Portfolio

-  This is a code bundle for One Page Portfolio.
-The original project is available at https://www.figma.com/design/zRbMR2SOJIsu57Q49RRfle/One-Page-Portfolio.
+  This is a code bundle for Iqbal Singh Portfolio.

   ## Running the code